February 17, 2019 388

 Career transition points are circumstances in which an individual is moving between one type of career-related activity and another.
 Such points are completing studies being discharged from military service, finishing a major project, or having children leave home.

-Positive pull influences are individuals, such as mentors, investor, customers, or potential partners, who urge an individual to start a business.
+Positive pull influences are individuals, such as mentors, investors, customers, or potential partners, who urge an individual to start a business.

 A lot of environmental conditions appear to influence entrepreneurs.
 Normally, they deal with the basic prerequisites of running a business, such as a technically skilled labor force, adequate financing, accessibility of suppliers, accessibility of customers or new markets, availability of land or facilities, availability of supporting services and accessibility of transportation.
 Other, more indirect conditions provide support as well, such as the presence of experienced entrepreneurs and incubator organizations, government influences, the proximity of universities, attitude of the areas, population, and living conditions.